zelam1/zelam1.github.io/FINALPROJECT.md

 **Video:** [https://youtu.be/SdxQvKJNtso](https://youtu.be/SdxQvKJNtso)

 **Future Developments:**
 In the future, I would like to implement a pause function that stops the game whenever a thundercloud it hit.
 The game would then start back up at a faster speed than before.
 I feel like this would give the game an overall better look.
 I would also add more obstacles in the sky that Oswald would have to avoid, like flying garbage that stops his movements.
+Another mode to the game would be to have multiple characters flying in the sky at once.

 **Final Code ZIP File:**
 [ZELAM_FINAL_PROJECT.zip](https://github.com/zelam1/zelam1.github.io/files/8628394/ZELAM_FINAL_PROJECT.zip)